Our Mission? Teach One Million

 Since discovering the connection between approachability and successful leaders, I have been evangelizing it to anyone who will listen.
 My team and I have worked tirelessly to develop tools for teaching this valuable skill to others.
 We are spreading the word through our Keynote presentations, Workshops, our Learning System, and my forthcoming book.

 Our goal is big.
 We want to teach approachability to one-million leaders.
 But as Lao Tzu teaches, the journey of a thousand miles begins with one step.
 That’s why we are happy, proud, and excited to share these ideas with the world – one leader at a time.

 Learning Design and Development

-Austin is an evangelist for approachable leadership.
-Austin’s deep experience both as an internal leader and an outside consultant with some of America’s most admired companies brings great value and perspective to leaders at all levels.
-He’s a passionate advocate for approachable leadership.
+Lori is an evangelist for approachable leadership.
+Her deep experience both as an internal leader and an outside consultant with some of America’s most admired companies brings great value and perspective to leaders at all levels.
+She’s a passionate advocate for approachable leadership.